 - On Python 2, only 2.7 still receives official security support from Python's development team.
-Although some third parties continue to provide unofficial security support for earlier Python 2 versions, the fact remains that Python 2.6 and earlier have reached their official end-of-life and their use should not be encouraged.
-On Python 3, 3.0, 3.1 and 3.2 have similarly reached end-of-life and no longer receive security support. - On Python 3, 3.3 was the first widely-adopted release, and also introduced features (not present in earlier Python 3 releases) which greatly simplify the process of consistently handling strings in both Python 2 and Python 3 within the same codebase.
+Although some third parties continue to provide unofficial security support for earlier Python 2 versions, the fact remains that Python 2.6 and earlier have reached their official end-of-life and their use should not be encouraged. - Python 3.4 is the oldest Python 3.x release still receiving upstream security support.